 Ondrej Fidrmuc, aged 16 from the Czech Republic, won the European Youth Go Masters league.
-You can see the results of the finals which were played in Strasbourg.
 In the qualifying league, Fidrmuc only finished fourth behind the winner Antti Tormanen aged 16 from Finland who had 8 wins, and Antoine Fenech aged 20 from France and Ondrej Silt aged 19 from the Czech Republic who had 7 each.
 However, Tormanen was not able to play in the final stages, and Fenech lost in the quarter finals to Jun Tarumi of Germany.
 Fidrmuc beat Silt in the semi-finals and then Tarumi in the final.

 The school club at St Laurence's School in Cambridge was relaunched today after a short break.
 Now that Tim Lachlan-Cope has left, the strongest player in the school is Dominic Milbourn.
 But there were more than a dozen new players present today as the club was successfully restarted.